 As its name implies, Far Pool is the furthest from the car park and although only about half an acre in size is ideal for anglers who want to get away from it all.
-To add to its attraction, it is stocked with more than 50 double figure fish ranging between 10lbs and 16lbs which were introduced over recent winters, together with some quality specimen roach which weigh over 1lb.
-Carp are now being taken to just under 20lbs.
+To add to its attraction, it is stocked with more than 50 double figure fish ranging between 10lbs and 16lbs which were introduced over recent winters, together with some quality specimen roach which now weigh over 1lb.

 In addition to the common, mirror and ghost carp, Far Pool also holds crucians, roach, rudd, tench and bream.
 Because the water is only about three-and-a-half feet deep at maximum it is a great spot for waggler fishing and testing out new techniques or baits.

 Regarded as an easy water to fish, it pays to use modern as well as traditional carp fishing techniques when going after the bigger fish with the most popular baits being boilies, luncheon meat, paste and sweetcorn for the carp and maggots, casters, sweetcorn, pellets and luncheon meat for the crucians, tench and silver fish.